fonoster/routr/README.md

 ## Key Concepts :books:

-Here are some important **Sip I/O** conccepts including the different signaling methods implmented by the server.
+Here are some important **Sip I/O** concepts including the different signaling methods implemented by the server.

 | Concept | Description |
 | -- | -- |